 So, as the shift to virtual work continues to accelerate, how can organizations empower their teams to find the content they need?
 It’s a widely recognized problem — 58% of the professionals surveyed think content findability is one of the top three problems to solve to support remote work, and 41% of managers see it as problem number one.

 The solution is search.
 Search empowers teams with the content they need, when they need it, reducing frustration, minimizing wasteful content duplication, and propelling productivity.
-And with unified workplace search, teams can create a one-stop answer shop that allows them to stop digging and get back to the work that’s meaningful to them.Learn more about Elastic Workplace Search and how we’re helping teams restore lost productivity, confidence, and opportunity with better content findability in the workplace.
+And with unified workplace search, teams can create a one-stop answer shop that allows them to stop digging and get back to the work that’s meaningful to them.Learn more about improving digital experiences for your customers and employees.